AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 - Embedded boundary capability has not been ported to GPUs.

 - The Fortran interface of AMReX does not currently have GPU support.

-..
-COMMENT: ADD SECTION ON isManagedPtr AND OTHER CHECKS.